nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 > **Note:**
 > The annotation process overwrites the same temporary directory by default.
-When running multiple processses at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.
+When running multiple processes at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.